Boardwalk on the W

 CONAF wanted to proceed, and ConservationVIP agreed to help.
 We first repaired the original trail route, to keep hikers from damaging that area while the new trail was built.
 Then we constructed the new trail in 2017 – 2019 and constructed Skottsberg Bridge in 2018 – 2019.

 While we were progressing on the trail and the bridge, we set about confirming the best route across the meadow, designing the boardwalk and estimating the cost.
 CONAF agreed to provide support for the project, including the critical and expensive delivery of materials “the final leg of the trip” via helicopter to the site.
-Still, we concluded that buying the materials and having them delivered to the Park would cost approximately $30,000, so securing funding for the Boardwalk was a major issue.
+Still, we concluded that buying the materials and having them delivered to the park would cost approximately $30,000, so securing funding for the Boardwalk was a major issue.
 We are very grateful to REI Adventures which agreed to adopt the project and funded a $30,000 grant through the Adventure Travel Conservation Fund.

 Planning, buying the materials, organizing the construction and then constructing the boardwalk required countless hours and many more people than we can mention here.
 Our volunteer trip reports have photos of the construction and the volunteers who contributed their invaluable time and enthusiasm.
 To get a sense of the roller coaster ride and the wider circle of people who contributed to the project, read our blog about the boardwalk project.